 - a.
 Payable to ALI consists of the following: - i.
 Costs incurred for the construction of the Club's initial assets. - ii.
-Costs incurred for electricity consumption, facilities management, share on common usage and real property taxes of the Club. - iii.
-Cost incurred for property insurance recorded as part of insurance in general and administrative expenses.
+Costs incurred for electricity consumption, facilities management, share on common usage and real property taxes of the Club.

-- b.
+- iii.
+Cost incurred for property insurance recorded as part of insurance in general and administrative expenses. - b.
 Payable to ACBNCI are charges for the use of facilities and services of ACBNCI by the members of the Club. - c.
-Payable to ACMI pertains to the following: - i.
-Management fees, as agreed upon, include basic management fee amounting to P206,103.15 per month with an escalation clause of 7.50% per annum and incentive fee equivalent to 3.00% of gross operating profit per month included as part of total management fees in general and administrative expense. - ii.
-System cost at a monthly fixed amount of P312,852 for the year included as part of corporate expenses in general and administrative expenses. - d.
-Payable to ALP pertains to the basic management fee, incentive fee and system cost which were previously billed by ACMI.
-All outstanding payables to ACMI were all transferred to Ayalaland Premier Inc. after the SEC approved the merger of ALSI, ACMI and Ayalaland Premier Inc. on October 17, 2023, with the latter as the surviving entity. - e.
-Payable to Globe consists of cost incurred for the prepaid mobile line and text blast communication to all members as billed by Amber. - f.
+Payable to ACMI pertains to basic management fee, incentive fee and system cost.
+All outstanding payables to ACMI were all transferred to Ayalaland Premier Inc. after the SEC approved the merger of ALSI, ACMI and Ayalaland Premier on October 17, 2023, with the latter as the surviving entity. - d.
+Payable to Ayalaland Premier Inc. pertains to the basic management fee, incentive fee and system cost which were previously billed by ACMI.
+The payables consist of the following: - i.
+Management fees, as agreed upon, include basic management fee amounting to P221,561 per month with an escalation clause of 7.50% per annum and incentive fee equivalent to 3.00% of gross operating profit per month included as part of total management fees in general and administrative expense. - ii.
+System cost at a monthly fixed amount of P721,392 as at December 31, 2024 (2023 P312,852), included as part of corporate expenses in general and administrative expenses. - e.
+Payable to Globe consists of cost incurred for the prepaid mobile line and text blast communication to all members as billed by Automated Mobile Blaster (AMBER). - f.
 Payable to Innove consists of cost incurred for the trunk line and direct internet of the Club. - g.
 Payable to Manila Water consists of cost of water utilities incurred by the Club.